CodeAssociate/CA.Blocks.DataAccess/Documentation/HowTo/execute-non-query.md

-### Execute Non Query
+### Execute Non-Query

-THe Execute Non Query is for commands that do not return any results.
-These are generally grouped into three sets of statements DDL (Data Definition Language)  the DML (Data Manipulation Language) and the DCL (Data Control Language).
+The Execute Non-Query is for commands that do not return any results.
+These are generally grouped into three sets of statements DDL (Data Definition Language) DML (Data Manipulation Language) and DCL (Data Control Language).

 #### DDL (Data Definition Language)
- Data Definition Language actually consists of the SQL commands that can be used to define the database schema.
+ Data Definition Language consists of the SQL commands that can be used to define the database schema.
 It simply deals with descriptions of the database schema and is used to create and modify the structure of database objects in the database.
 DDL is a set of SQL commands used to create, modify, and delete database structures but not the data.
 Examples include:

 * CREATE
 * DROP